Cockatrice/Cockatrice/.github/CONTRIBUTING.md

 Cockatrice and Servatrice exchange data using binary messages.
 The syntax of these messages is defined in the `proto` files in the `common/pb` folder.
 These files defines the way data contained in each message is serialized using Google's [protocol buffer](https://developers.google.com/protocol-buffers/).
 Any change to the `proto` file should be taken with caution and tested intensively before being merged, becaus a change to the protocol could make new clients incompatible to the old server and vice versa.

+You can find more information on how we use Protobuf on [our wiki!](https://github.com/Cockatrice/Cockatrice/wiki/Client-server-protocol)

 ### Translations: introduction ###